raspberrypilearning/stress-ball/en/step_4.md

-## Squish it
+## Squash it
-Now you can add code to make the stress ball look like it's being squished when you click or tap on it.
+Now, you can add code to make the stress ball look like it is being squashed when you click or tap on it.

 --- no-print ---
-Watch this short video which shows what to do next.
+Watch this short video, which shows what to do next.

 ![screenshot](images/balls-step4.gif)

-Now follow each task given below.
+Now, follow each task given below.
 --- /no-print ---

 --- task ---

-Click on the **Code** tab
+Click on the **Code** tab.

 ![screenshot](images/balls-code.png)

-Now you are in the **code area**.
+Now, you are in the **Code area**.

 --- /task ---

 --- task ---
 Click on the **Ball** sprite.
-From `Events`{:class="block3events"} drag a `when this sprite clicked`{:class="block3events"} block,  into the code area on the right:
+From the `Events`{:class="block3events"} blocks menu, drag a `when this sprite clicked`{:class="block3events"} block into the Code area on the right-hand side:

 ```blocks3
 when this sprite clicked